The Dragon Family: Plot

-At the hospital, Ka-wai beats up Ka-yip for his wrongdoings but Po and Sek breaks the fight.
-In his dying breath, Lung tells his sons not to seek revenge and dies right before his wife (Lisa Chiao Chiao), fourth son Ka-wah (Andy Lau) and Ka-wai's wife, (Kara Hui), arrive.
-Afterwards, Tsui and Kui devises a plan to Wolf to kill the rest of the triad boss of the families so Wolf can be the head of the four families.
+At the hospital, Ka-wai beats up Ka-yip for his wrongdoings but Po and Sek break up the fight.
+In his dying breath, Lung tells his sons not to seek revenge and dies right before his wife (Lisa Chiao Chiao), fourth son Ka-wah (Andy Lau) and Ka-wai's wife (Kara Hui) arrive.
+Afterwards, Tsui and Kui devise a plan for Wolf to kill the rest of the Triad boss of the families so Wolf can be the head of the four families.

-At Lung's family, No. 3 and No. 4, along with Sergeant Fung (Stanley Fung), arrive to pay respects before Wolf, Tsui and the rest of his gang arrive and taunt Lung's sons.
-After Wolf and his gang leaves, the Taoist prayers at the funeral stop their chants before pulling out automatic weapons and massacring the funeral parlour while Wolf's underling, Bill (Shing Fui-On) also enters in the back and shoots at Lung's corpse before Ka-wai tackles him and stabs him in the neck during a struggle.
+At Lung's funeral, No. 3 and No. 4, along with Sergeant Fung (Stanley Fung), arrive to pay respects before Wolf, Tsui and the rest of his gang arrive and taunt Lung's sons.
+After Wolf and his gang leaves, the Taoist prayers at the funeral stop their chants before pulling out automatic weapons and massacring the funeral parlour while Wolf's underling, Bill (Shing Fui-On), also enters through the back door and shoots at Lung's corpse before Ka-wai tackles him and stabs him in the neck during a struggle.
 After killing Bill, Ka-wai dies after getting shot by Wolf's other henchmen.
-Wolf also shoots and kills Lung's third son, Ka-keung (Cheung Kwok-keung) from the second the level before he was betrayed and killed by Tsui.
-Ka-wai, Ka-yip, Ka-keung, Wolf, Sek, Ka-wai's wife and the triad bosses of the four families were all killed in the massacre, and Ka-wah and his mother were the only ones to escapes but Ka-wah injures his hand and gets shot in his leg and crippled while protecting his mother.
-Ka-wah and his mother goes into hiding living in a boat.
+Wolf also shoots and kills Lung's third son, Ka-keung (Cheung Kwok-keung), from the second floor before he is betrayed and killed by Tsui.
+Ka-wai, Ka-yip, Ka-keung, Wolf, Sek, Ka-wai's wife and the Triad bosses of the families were all killed in the massacre, and Ka-wah and his mother were the only ones to escape but Ka-wah injures his hand and gets shot in his leg and crippled while protecting his mother.
+Ka-wah and his mother go into hiding living in a boat.

-Po picks Ka-chung from the airport and find out from Sergeant Fung at a roadblock about what happened at the funeral parlour and Po sends Ka-chung to live in a safehouse.
-The next night, Ka-chung is attacked by Tsui's henchman and he kills a couple of them and when he was struggling with a henchman trying to stab him, Po arrives just in time to rescue him and kills off the rest of the attackers.
+Po picks Ka-chung from the airport and finds out from Sergeant Fung at a roadblock about what happened at the funeral parlour and Po sends Ka-chung to live in a safehouse.
+The next night, Ka-chung is attacked by Tsui's henchmen and he kills a couple of them and when he was struggling with a henchman trying to stab him, Po arrives just in time to rescue him and kills off the rest of the attackers.
 Po then drives Ka-chung to the pier to send him off to Taiwan before Po is killed by Tsui's henchmen who crash his car and shoot him.